Hot banana pudding topped with melt in your mouth meringue or whip cream is so rich, creamy and delicious.

-I think any dish (or none at all) goes well with this creamy dessert.
-However, some ideas for pairing include Pork Tenderloin, Grilled Tilapia, or Chicken Cheesesteak.
+I think any dish (or none at all) goes well with hot banana pudding.
+However, some ideas for pairing include

 If you find that you have a leftover banana that needs a home, try our Banana Oatmeal for breakfast.
 It’s creamy texture flavored with a spoonful of maple syrup makes oatmeal extraordinarily special – and it’s so easy and quick to prepare!

 - ¾ cup granulated sugar (use 1/2 and 1/4 cups separately)

 - 3 whole eggs, separated (medium)